Directed Improvisation with AI

 This course shifts the terms of the debate.
 In a world where AI will be ubiquitous, the task is not to eliminate AI, but to redefine human agency—from producing answers to directing how humans and AI produce them together.
 Rather than treating AI as a passive tool that executes commands, it treats AI as a co-creative system whose outputs depend on how humans guide it.

 The course connects these practices to broader questions of pedagogy and governance.
 We explore why and how institutions often respond to AI through control and regulation.
-By the end of the course, students will have learned a new orientation toward AI: not as a threat to education or a mere tool that completes their assignments, but as a complex system to be directed.
+By the end of the course, students will gain awareness of a new form of human agency in an AI-mediated world—metacognition and direction: the ability to think about thinking and shape the conditions for it.

 Learning Objectives